variablejson/variablejson-csharp/README.md

 }
 ```

-You can nest objects and arrays with eachother and all other non-complex data types.
+You can nest objects and arrays with each other and all other non-complex data types.
 Here is a complex sample

 ```json
 {